pwtail/readme/README.md

 ## Doing async I/O in Python without async-await

-> Then the Bi-Coloured-Python-Rock-Snake came down from the bank, and knotted himself in a double-clove-hitch round the Elephant’s Child’s hind legs, and said, ‘Rash and inexperienced traveller, we will now seriously devote ourselves to a little high tension, because if we do not, it is my impression that yonder self-propelling man-of-war with the armour-plated upper deck’ (and by this, O Best Beloved, he meant the Crocodile), ‘will permanently vitiate your future career.
->
-> That is the way all Bi-Coloured-Python-Rock-Snakes always talk.
+> ‘Well,’ said the Bi-Coloured-Python-Rock-Snake, ‘you will find that new nose of yours very useful to spank people with.’
+> ‘Thank you,’ said the Elephant’s Child, ‘I’ll remember that; and now I think I’ll go home to all my dear families and try.’

-"The Elephant's Child", by Rudyard Kipling
+"The Elephant's Child" by Rudyard Kipling

 **Bi-coloured Python**